zwily/typus/README.md

 ## Quick edit

-To enable quick edit include the TypusPublicHelper on your `application_helper.rb`.
+To enable quick edit include the AdminPublicHelper on your `application_helper.rb`.

     module ApplicationHelper
-      include TypusPublicHelper
+      include AdminPublicHelper
     end

 Example: